montymi/ClearDocs/README.md

 By publicly displaying the to-do list of the project, it helps users to see any feature that is nearing implementation.
 The list also allows new developers to quickly find potential tasks for them to complete which is a wonderful way to get them familiarized with the source code and continuing to make commits.

-- [ ] Add Multi-Language Support
+- [ ] Emphasize 5.4% of projects section (speculation about what the observable differences would be if it were a higher figure)
-- [ ] Add Additional Structural Templates w/ Examples
+- [ ] Fix "Built With" logos section
-- [ ] Add Example Project to Repository
+- [ ] Revision at the sentence level

 See the [open issues](https://github.com/montymi/ClearDocs/issues) for a full list of issues and proposed features.